rbaumbach/Swizzlean/README.md

 rake specs              # Run Specs
 ```

+## Version History

+Version history can be found at the [Swizzlean wiki](https://github.com/rbaumbach/Swizzlean/wiki/Version-History).

 ## Suggestions, requests, feedback and acknowledgements

 Thanks for checking out Swizzlean for your swizzling.
 Any feedback can be